With the help of The Hub, we give you a breakdown of what to consider when making the decision to become a bartender.

 We’ve aggregated BevSpot’s order data for the year to give a comprehensive look at ordering habits in the bar industry.

 Amanda investigates which and if alcoholic beverages can actually help you get over a cold.

 Andrew runs down some ideas for putting together an unforgettable New Year’s Eve event for your bar.

 We looked at data from nine areas across the U.S. to find the most (and least) profitable cocktails for bars.
-Here’s what we found for six vodka-based classics.
+Here’s what we found for six whiskey-based classics.